-Prereq.: MIS 201 (may be taken concurrently) and AC 211 (both with C- or higher).
+Prereq.: AC 211 (with C- or higher).
 Basic concepts and practice of accounting's role in providing information to managers to assist in their planning, control, and decision-making activities.
 Topics include cost accounting systems, cost behavior relationships, analysis for managerial decisions, and the budget process.